ftccats/ftccats.github.io/README.md

 ### Support or Contact
 The site is on github and the teams are open to contribute.
 The level of the material need to be clear to rookie teams so they can overcome the initial difficulties and enjoy the FIRST program.

 The long term goal is setting up a Compute-Aided-Teaching system to
-•	Cultivate interesting in STEM.
+*	Cultivate interesting in STEM.
-•	Speed up the learning.
+*	Speed up the learning.
-•	Encourage sharing.
+*	Encourage sharing and communication.

 You can contact us at ftccats@gmail.com, [instagram](https://www.instagram.com/roboeclipse_ftc/), and [twitter](https://twitter.com/Roboeclipse_ftc)
 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.'